zyd98123/DPDM/README.md

 This is a public code repository for DCDM.

 # DATA:

-We utilize three publicly available datasets in our experiments: METR-LA, PEMS-BAY, and BJ-AIR.
+We utilize three publicly available datasets in our experiments: **METR-LA**, **PEMS-BAY**, and **BJ-AIR**.

-METR-LA and PEMS-BAY are traffic speed datasets collected from loop detectors in the Los Angeles County and Bay Area, respectively.
-Both datasets are available through the DCRNN GitHub repository.
+- **METR-LA** and **PEMS-BAY** are traffic speed datasets collected from loop detectors in the Los Angeles County and Bay Area, respectively.
+Both datasets are available through the [DCRNN GitHub repository](https://github.com/liyaguang/DCRNN).

-BJ-AIR is an air quality dataset collected from monitoring stations in Beijing.
+- **BJ-AIR** is an air quality dataset collected from monitoring stations in Beijing.
 It contains hourly measurements of various pollutants, including PM2.5, PM10, and NO2, as well as meteorological data.
-This dataset is publicly available here.
+This dataset is publicly available [here](https://quotsoft.net/air/).

 All datasets used in our experiments are preprocessed following common practices in the traffic and environmental data modeling literature.

 # code